TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

     python3 -m site
     ```
     -   Debian's package manager `apt` installs packages to `dist-packages` like `/usr/local/lib/python3.12/dist-packages/`.
-    -   Third party tools like pip installs packages to `site-packages`.
+    -   Any third party tool like pip installs packages to `site-packages`.
 -   Add the current user to a group.
     ```bash
     sudo usermod -aG <GROUP> $USER